 Playing through games quickly, skillfully, and legitimately.

-Concerning what I know about speedruns the places to go are the Speed Demos Archive and SpeedRunsLive.
+As far as I can tell the places to go to for speedrunning content are the Speed Demos Archive and SpeedRunsLive.
 If you want to get a general idea of what a speedrun is and what a speedrunner does, take a look at:

 Portal Done Pro

 and the Portal Done Pro - Commentary Video.
 Note that this run does not comply with the rules of SDA and is not listed there.
-Nonetheless does it give a nice impression of what speedrunning means.
-A very entertaining way to learn a bit more about speedruns can be following one of SDA's marathons, where a group of speedrunners plays through a ton of games in a few days.
-Most of them comment on what they are doing while playing, so you get an insight on what the key techniques are for running a particular game.
+Nonetheless does it give a nice glimpse into the world of speedrunning.
+A very entertaining way to learn a bit more can be following one of SDA's marathons, where a group of speedrunners plays through a ton of games throughout several days.
+Most of them comment on what they are doing while playing, so you get an insight into what the key techniques are for running a particular game.